khsrali/LTB-Symm/docs/source/example1bands.rst

         return t_ij

-Now that the Hamiltonian is defined, it is time to define the relevan area of reciprocal space, i.e. the right Brillouin zone for our system.
+Now that the Hamiltonian is defined, it is time to define the reciprocal space, i.e. the right Brillouin zone for our system.
 In the simple case of TBG, LTB-Symm is able to detect mini brillouin zone (MBZ) automatically.

 .. code:: ipython3